SanAntonik/time_counter/README.md

 ### HOW TO RUN THIS PROJECT
 1) In constants.py, change PATH variable to where your input .txt file is placed.
-For the format of input file (study_data.txt or whatever you named it), have a look at INPUT section.
-Other constants in constants.py (APPEND_PATH and PREVIOUS_DATA_FOLDER) you can leave unchanged because they are only used if you run time_counter.py/main with the parameter 'append=True'.
-Inside time_counter.py, there are other two constants (DESIRED_MEAN_VALUE and DAY_OFFS).
-However, for the program to run, you don't need to change them.
+For the format of input file (data.txt or whatever you named it), have a look at INPUT section.
+After that, change the value of DESIRED_MEAN_VALUE if the default one is not satisfactory for you.
+Other constants in constants.py (APPEND_PATH and PREVIOUS_DATA_FOLDER) you can leave unchanged because they are only used if you run time_counter.py/main with the parameter 'append=True'
 2) Run 'time_counter.py/main' with the default parameters.
 That is with 'plot=True' and 'append=False'.
 NOTE1: You can pass the following parameters to 'time_counter.py/main' function:
 - plot - by default, set to True - show graph of how long you studied each day and whether that day was a working day or a day off